-7. This is part of a continuing program to inform hunters of the need to select male Mountain Goats.
+7. This is part of a continuing program to inform hunters of the need to select male mountain goats.
 While there has been a favourable decline in the number and proportion of female goats harvested since 1998, the Wildlife Program remains concerned over the numbers of female goats harvested in some areas.
-This year, copies of a video titled, "Is it a Billy or is it a Nanny?" may be borrowed from regional and Victoria fish and wildlife offices to help hunters to select male Mountain Goats.
+Copies of a video titled, "Is it a Billy or is it a Nanny?" may be borrowed from regional and Victoria fish and wildlife offices to help hunters to select male mountain goats.
 Copies are also available from the BC Wildlife Federation.
-Hunters are encouraged to view this video before their Mountain Goat hunt.
+Hunters are encouraged to view this video before their mountain goat hunt.
 The Wildlife Program will continue to monitor the proportion of nannies in the harvest and adjust hunting opportunities in response to local goat population trends and harvest.
-Hunters are requested to select a male Mountain Goat.
+Hunters are requested to select a male mountain goat.